fractal-analytics-platform/fractal-server/docs/install_and_deploy.md

   - it creates the default user group, if `FRACTAL_DEFAULT_GROUP_NAME=All` is set;
   - it creates the first admin user, if the flags `--admin-*` are provided;
-  - it creates the first couple resource/profile, if `--resource` and `--profile` are provided.
+  - it creates the first couple resource/profile and it associates users to them, if `--resource` and `--profile` are provided.

 Its help message:
 ```